 No Capital Gains Tax in Singapore

-Generally, the gains derived from the sale of a property in Singapore is not taxable as it is considered a capital gain and the country has no capital gains tax.
+Generally, the gains derived from the sale of a property in Singapore are not taxable as it is considered capital gain and the country has no capital gains tax.

-- frequency of transactions (buying and selling of properties)
+- Frequency of transactions (buying and selling of properties)

-- reasons for acquiring and selling of property
+- Reasons for acquiring and selling of property

-- holding period
+- Holding period

 Lower Corporate Tax Rates

-Personal tax rates are higher than corporate tax rates in Singapore especially for high income brackets.
-Hence it’s always better to hold commercial property under a corporate entity.
+Personal tax rates are higher than corporate tax rates in Singapore, especially for high-income brackets.
+Hence, it’s always better to hold commercial property under a corporate entity.

 More Tax Relief

 Moreover, under personal tax laws, indirect expenses that can be claimed are limited.
-A corporate entity can claim much more direct and indirect expenses, which helps in getting higher tax exemptions.
+A corporate entity can claim more direct and indirect expenses, which helps in getting higher tax exemptions.